-Afterwards, I caught a tram down to Manchester Square, had a view of Rigby Road Depot, then walked over to Central Drive, where I got my second ride on one of the new Olympians, again on the 22.
-Apart from these, the whole of Rigby Road’s Sunday bus operations were in the hands of the Optare Deltas and it was on one of these that I would take my next ride, albeit on a route that was then Delta operated throughout the week.
+Afterwards, I caught a tram down to Manchester Square, had a view of Rigby Road Depot, then walked over to Central Drive, where I got my second ride on one of the new Olympians.
+Apart from these, all other Rigby Road Sunday services were in the hands of Blackpool’s then standard full size single decker, the Optare Delta, and it was on one of these that I would take my next ride, albeit on a route that was then Delta operated throughout the week.
 I alighted from the 22 at Starr Gate, in time for the next number 12 on it’s way from St Annes, which I would take through to Cleveleys.
 The 12 was a 1991 made combination of the previously Routemaster operated 12 from St Annes-Blackpool with the minibus 9 from Blackpool-Cleveleys.
 It was started in conjunction with Fylde withdrawing their 66B minibus (which competed with the 9) and replacing it with an extension of their Atlantean operated 11A from Lytham over the same route as the 12.
 The integration had seen the 12’s Monday-Saturday daytime service reduced from a fifteen to thirty minute frequency but integrated into a ten minute frequency with Fylde’s 11A and 11 via Warbreck Drive.
 Evenings & Sundays saw the 11 & 11A venture no further north than Talbot Road Bus Station, with the 12 having the Cleveleys stretch to itself.
 That autumn, the 12 would be converted from Delta to double deck operation, usually with four of the six 1989 vintage East Lancs bodied Leyland Olympians that were previously mostly used alongside their newer Northern Counties/Volvo sisters on the 22/22A.

 I travelled on the 12 right through to Cleveleys, catching a tram back to the flat for Sunday dinner!
 Afterwards, I walked down to Warbreck Drive and caught a Fylde Dodge minibus on tendered service 333.
 This evening & Sunday only service ran from Mereside-Fleetwood, covering bits of daytime 33, 44A/44B and Stagecoach’s F3 from Cleveleys-Fleetwood, a twisty route in the extreme!
 As I arrived in Fleetwood, I noticed Balloon car 716 on Fleetwood service, as opposed to the normal single decker, operating top deck closed with one conductor (Balloons needed two conductors with both decks open, to enable the manual doors to be opened/closed).
 I took this to Cabin, where I decided to have another ride on the 1.